Community video is a powerful tool to tell your story and build awareness about an issue.

 Step 5: Creating a community video advocacy campaign

-Step One: Using Video Stories To Build Awareness Around Issues
+1. Using Video Stories To Build Awareness Around Issues

 Community video is used by many organizations to tell their story about issues they are passionate about — from LGBTQI rights, to climate change, or even just how to make tacos!
 When it comes time to shoot these videos there are two main approaches – either documentary-style interviews with members of the organization passing along or even just telling your personal story.
 This blog post will explore how you can use community video storytelling to maximize your advocacy campaign!